jsergei/scrollable-table/README.md

 # scrollable-table
-Scrollable table with minimum amount of javascript.
-Supports multiline headers and up/down arrows on header clicks.
+JanillaJS/Knockout scrollable table with minimum amount of reflows on resizing.
+Supports up/down arrows on header clicks, accomodates full size of its parent and has built-it resizing interface.